 - Asparagus Fern (Asparagus densiflorus) The plant’s abundant greenery scrubs toxins right out of the air.
 Meantime, the elegant spikes will perk up a room in the dead of winter.
 Don’t eat the berries, which can irritate the intestines; the plant can be toxic to pets.

 - Purple Heart Plant (Tradescantia pallida) A favorite from the spiderwort family, this plant with its elongated, purple leaves out fills out to a full, beautiful hanging pot.
 Researchers rated it as superior for its ability to remove four of five VOCs – benzene, toluene, TCE and alpha-pinene.

 On the Horizon

-While this study is preliminary research, Kays is optimistic about being able to offer plant “prescriptions” in future.
+While more study is needed, Kays is optimistic about being able to offer plant “prescriptions” in future.
 “I think we can really increase the health of people by the precise use of plants in interior spaces,” he says.